 partnered with Leila Najjuuko and friends and carried out a menstrual hygiene campaign, gave out reusable sanitary pads, sensitized girls on how to use them and care for themselves during menstruation.
 This was in a bid to empower girls and improve their confidence when in menstrual periods to ensure that they don’t miss school.

 At Kisoboka Africa we are working with different partners including schools, non-government organizations.
-Local governments to ensure that every child both girls and boys access education working hard to remove barriers.
+Local governments to ensure that every child both girls and boys access education by working hard to remove barriers.